 Audio Tribute to a Retiring Chairman (Clip)

 These extracts are taken from a 30 minute tribute to former Chair of the London Sinfonietta and founder of the Groucho Club, Tony Mackintosh.
 We produced it for the Board as a surprise gift to present to Tony at his retirement party.
 They wanted to mark and celebrate his huge contribution to the orchestra during the thirteen years that he was Chair.
-We arranged to speak to past and present members of the Board, staff and players who could, between them, narrate the story of those years.
-We interviewed people at their homes and offices.
-To break up the final edited feature, we added short excerpts from music performed by the London Sinfonietta.
+I arranged to speak to past and present members of the Board, staff and players who could, between them, narrate the story of those years.
+I interviewed people at their homes and offices.
+To break up the final edited feature, I added short excerpts from music performed by the London Sinfonietta.
 The pieces featured here are Louis Andriessen’s Very Sharp Trumpet Sonata and Oliver Knussen’s Two Organa, Op.
 27.

 Here’s what Andrew Burke, the orchestra’s Chief Executive, had to say:

 You did an amazing job – and took all the worry and administration away from us.

 These short excerpts come from a tribute we produced to a couple – both NHS workers – who had to cancel their wedding because of lockdown.
 I was approached by the sister of the bride-to-be who wanted to do something really special for them.
 I came up with the idea of a ‘Lockdown Special’ tribute from friends and family telling the story of the couple and what’s great about them, and sending their well wishes.
 To produce it, I interviewed nine people by phone and internet, and gathered voice messages from a further five.
 The contributors were based across the UK and even in Singapore.
 After lots of careful editing and mastering of the sound quality, the final feature came to 25 minutes.
 Here’s what the bride-to-be had to say about it, when her family played it to her as a surprise.